Xilinx/PYNQ/docs/source/pynq_libraries/dma.rst

 stream), and the other with a write channel (to DRAM), and an AXI Slave stream interface (for an input stream).

-In the Python code, two contiguous memory buffers are created using ``Xlnk``.
+In the Python code, two contiguous memory buffers are created using ``allocate``.
 The DMA will read the input_buffer and send the data to the AXI stream master.
 The DMA will write back to the output_buffer from the AXI stream slave.